The Scrolls Of Life: Destiny Dreams and the Bible Code

 We must choose wisely.
 One wrong choice can be very costly.
 God knows every good or bad influence we will face and every right or wrong choice we will ever make.
 He spares no effort to help us to arrive at our destination and assigns His angels to help us along the way.
 But those who willfully reject God after they have known Him “forsake their own Mercies.”
 (Jonah 2:8)

-Some have not yet met the Lord but will.
-Others desire to meet Him… but later.
-They detest the “wilderness” or refuse to disentangle from the lure of this world or delay until they are old or sick.
+Some have not yet met the Lord but will one day.
+Others desire to meet Him… but not now, later.
+They detest the “wilderness,” or refuse to disentangle from the lure of this world or prefer to delay until they are too old or sick.
 How unwise this is.
 Who can predict when the end will come?

-We all venture off track at times, but repentance and seeking God’s forgiveness bring us back to God’s will.
-Still, some worry that they have gone too far off script or have entirely missed their destinies.
-If that describes you, please read Steppingstones to Destiny.
+We are all runners who venture off track at times, but repentance and seeking God’s forgiveness will bring us back to God’s will.
+Still, there are those who worry that they have gone too far off script or have missed their destinies altogether.
+If this describes you, please read Steppingstones to Destiny.

 When the great English playwright and poet William Shakespeare wrote: